Is CyberGhost VPN Safe in 2026? Security, Audits and Real Risks

 Is CyberGhost safe for banking and public Wi-Fi?

-Yes, for ordinary use it is a sensible extra layer on public Wi-Fi and shared networks.
-It is not a replacement for good account security, but it does reduce the chance of easy snooping on your connection.
+Yes.
+For ordinary use, CyberGhost adds a useful layer of protection on public Wi-Fi and shared networks.
+It is not a replacement for strong passwords, two-factor authentication or safe browsing habits, but it does make casual snooping far harder.

 Does CyberGhost keep logs?